 Bonded lingual retainers were first described in the late 1970s.
 They became more popular during the 1980s and 1990s.
-Since then several studies have concluded that bonded twisted retainers are an effective measure to keep the anterior teeth aligned.
+Since then, several studies have concluded that bonded twisted retainers effectively keep the anterior teeth aligned.
 As a result, the multistrand retainer became very popular.

 Moreover, due to the depressing findings from Little’s group the tendency to let the bonded retainers stay for many years has increased, at least in Sweden.
-Orthodontists often delegate retainer review to the general practitioner.
+Orthodontists often delegate retainer reviews to the general practitioner.
 Unfortunately, some of our patients do not return to their general dentist for regular care.
-As a result, there is limited long term monitoring of the retainers.
+As a result, there is limited long-term monitoring of the retainers.
 This may lead to problems.

 Problems with bonded retainers

 There have been a few reports in the literature on the side effects of broken retainers.
-At the specialist orthodontic clinic in Gothenburg we have during the past years seen some very unpleasant side effects of intact retainers that have been in the mouth for 5- 10 years (Fig 1 and 2).
+At the specialist orthodontic clinic in Gothenburg, we have, during the past years, seen some very unpleasant side effects of intact retainers that have been in the mouth for 5- 10 years (Fig 1 and 2).
 The patients (15-20 cases) were treated in different parts of Sweden so it is not caused by a special brand of twisted wire.
-It seems as if a twisted retainer wire after a certain number of years can start to de-rotate or de-twist (Fig 3).
+It seems as if a twisted retainer wire can start to de-rotate or de-twist after a certain number of years (Fig 3).
 The progress is probably extremely slow.
-This means that the tooth may very gradually perform a torqueing movement with lingual or buccal root torque.
+This means that the tooth may gradually perform a torqueing movement with lingual or buccal root torque.